bicknell/cheap-sports-multicam/README.md

   most conditions.
   - The parts are built around a "GoPro" style mount, so pretty much any action cam should work.
+  - WARNING: Akaso has sold two very different cameras under the same name of "Akaso Brave 7 LE", and externally they look identical.
+The newer model has vastly internals and software.
+All my instructions are for the newer model, running Firmware 1.3, and listed as manual "580+386\_V1.0" on Akaso's web site.
 - 2 [Neewer 4M Light Stands](https://www.amazon.com/dp/B0BTL5XYN6), which were one
   of the more affordable ways to get the cameras up in the air.
 Getting the cameras up makes a HUGE difference.